abulka/gui-showdown/README.md

 (not by gui clicks but by other parts of the software system) then those changes are not reflected in the gui.

-A MGM pattern approach would have any changes to the model via setters notify mediators whose job it is to update the gui widgets.
-Click and other events thus need only make changes to the model and the model will notify the mediators as necessary.
+A MGM pattern (or MVC) approach would have any changes to the model via setters notify mediators (controllers) whose job it is to update the gui widgets (view).
+Click and other events thus need only make changes to the model and the model will notify the mediators (controllers) as necessary.

 To implement the MGM pattern using an ECS (entity component system) architectural approach is conceptually challenging, because ECS has its roots in game architectures